Skip to main content

 Who should use Apollo GraphOS?

 Apollo GraphOS is best for Unifying dozens of microservices into a single federated GraphQL supergraph so frontend teams can query one endpoint instead of orchestrating many REST calls and Building AI agents and LLM tools that need a typed, governed API surface — using the GraphQL schema as the agent's tool catalog reduces hallucinated calls.
-It's particularly useful for api management professionals who need graphql federation across subgraphs.
+It's particularly useful for enterprise agents professionals who need graphql federation across subgraphs.

 What are the best Apollo GraphOS alternatives?